What happens if you die after taking your money

-If you’ve chosen to take your pension pot as cash:
+If you’ve chosen to take your savings pot as cash:

-If you’ve taken your entire pension pot as cash, then all your benefits will have been paid from the scheme already.
+If you’ve taken your entire savings pot as cash, then all your benefits will have been paid from the scheme already.
 Your loved ones won’t receive anything more from the plan.

 If you’ve chosen a flexible retirement income:

 Your chosen beneficiary may be entitled to the savings left in your savings pot.
 They may have options as to how they are able to take the money, depending on the terms of the plan.

 Annuities can continue to be paid as income after you die to your spouse, registered civil partner or financial dependants.
 However, this is determined by the type of annuity you purchased and the options you chose at the time.A key part of your retirement planning should be to make sure we have an up-to-date Nomination of beneficiary form.
 This will make it clear who you’d like the remainder of your savings to go to if you haven’t yet taken your money or have chosen to take your pension in a series of cash lump sums or a flexible income.

 Please note that in some cases tax may be payable.